adap/flower/doc/source/glossary/federated-learning.rst

 Instead of aggregating the data, a coordinator, in our case, the Flower Server, sends a global model to all locations where data resides.
 Each of our data silos or Flower clients (e.g. a smartphone) has to be able to train an AI model for a fraction of the time an AI model is usually training to refine and improve it.
 After producing an update, the Flower client sends the refined model back to the server.

 *Step 2*
 After receiving at least two updates, the Flower server will aggregate all model updates into a new global model.
 There are various strategies how to do that available in Flower.
-After the new global model is available, the process starts new with Step 1 until a satisfying training performance is achieved.
+After the new global model is available, the process starts anew with Steps 1 and 2 repeated until the training performance is satisfying.